 - (a) Term of Office.
 There shall be a Planning Board composed of five (5) members elected by the Town Meeting, each serving a term of three (3) years so that the term of office of at least one member expires each year. - (b) Powers and Duties.
 The Planning Board shall carry out its duties and responsibilities pursuant to statute.
 The Board shall have the power to assess the needs of the Town; prepare studies and plans concerning resources, possibilities and programs of the Town; the preparation and adoption of official maps.
 The Planning Board shall be responsible for development and renewal of the General Plan.
 The plan shall set forth policies to govern the future development of the town.
 The Plan shall cover the entire town and all its functions and services.
 The Select Board may request development and/or review of various elements of the General Plan.
 The Planning Board may undertake these reviews or may request assistance from other town boards.
 The Planning Board shall receive and hold available the report of other town boards that directly effect the development of the Town.
 The General Plan shall serve as a guide to all future action by the town and other town boards concerning land use and development, regulations and the expenditure for Capital Improvements.
-The Planning Board, acting jointly with the Community Development of the General Plan.
+The Planning Board, acting jointly with the Community Development Committee, shall serve as the organizers of the short range goals identification element of the General Plan.